elieling/safe-paths-with-flowtigs/additional_scripts/Readme.md

-Additional software to discover the contig length of unaligned contig.
+## Additional software to verify that the "# contig" given by the quast report matches the the number of contigs in the fasta files and to discover the contig length of "# unaligned contig".

+Doing these using E.coli bacteria and k = 31.

+### Calculating the number of contigs with length greater than x and trying to match that number to the number of # contigs.

+Values of #contigs:
+    unitigs: 2,168
+    trivial omitigs: 1,235
+    multi safe: 1,240
+    flowtigs: 1,461
+    omnitigs: 1,219

+For each algorithm, the program gets the value 30.
+So, quast reports the number of contigs with lenght greater than 30, which matches with k = 31.

-Calculates the number of contigs with length greater than x and tries to match that number to the number of unaligned contigs.
+### Calculating the number of contigs with length greater than x and trying to match that number to the number of # unaligned contigs.

+Values of #unaligned contigs:
+    unitigs: 1,314
+    trivial omitigs: 135
+    multi safe: 137
+    flowtigs: 241
+    omnitigs: 133

-Results:
+#### Results:
     - Unitigs, unaligned contigs: 1314
         > 44 : 1324
         > 45 : 1311